The programme for the 3rd FERIA Conference can be found below

 Flora Chitalu, University of Leeds, UK

-3. Hydrothermal Liquefaction of Water Hyacinth and its comparison to different Invasive Aquatic Plants.,
+4. Hydrothermal Liquefaction of Water Hyacinth and its comparison to different Invasive Aquatic Plants.,

-Karim Ismail, University of Leeds, UK
+Karim Ismail, School of Chemical and Process Engineering, University of Leeds, UK

-4. Comparison of Micro- and Meso-Pore Analysis Techniques to Understand Carbon Capturing Capability of Plant Derived Biochar
+5. Comparison of Micro- and Meso-Pore Analysis Techniques to Understand Carbon Capturing Capability of Plant Derived Biochar., Baldeeep Kaur, The Wolfson Centre for Bulk Solids Handling Technology, University of Greenwich, UK

-5. Supercritical water liquefaction of waste plastics to produce oil high value fuels and chemicals., Maria Mathew, Mohamad A. Nahil, Paul T. Williams, University of Leeds, UK
+6. Supercritical water liquefaction of waste plastics to produce oil high value fuels and chemicals.,

-6. Sorption Enhanced Chemical Looping Gasification of Biomass for Hydrogen and transportation fuel production.,
+7. Sorption Enhanced Chemical Looping Gasification of Biomass for Hydrogen and transportation fuel production.,

 Bilainu Oboirien, University of Johannesburg, South Africa

-7. Efficient Low Carbon Ammonia Production through Combined Biomass Gasification, Nitrogen Self-Sufficiency, and Waste Heat Recovery.,
+8. Efficient Low Carbon Ammonia Production through Combined Biomass Gasification, Nitrogen Self-Sufficiency, and Waste Heat Recovery.,

-Kazeem Mohammed, Energy and Bioproducts Research Institute (EBRI), Aston University, UK
+Isaac Okereke, Energy and Bioproducts Research Institute (EBRI), Aston University, UK

-8. Selective catalytic reduction systems for ammonia combustion in heavy duty engines-a modelling study.,
+9. Selective catalytic reduction systems for ammonia combustion in heavy duty engines-a modelling study.,

-Madhumitha Rajendran, University of Sheffield, UK
+Madhumitha Rajendran, The University of Sheffield, UK

-9. Characterisation of Invasive Aquatic plants in India and their potential conversion by aquatic digestion.,
+10. Characterisation of Invasive Aquatic plants in India and their potential conversion by aquatic digestion.,

-Andy Ross, University of Leeds, UK
+Andy Ross, School of Chemical and Process Engineering, University of Leeds, UK

-10. Comparison of Direct and Two-Stage Hydrothermal Liquefaction in Relation to Product Yield and Composition.,
+11. Comparison of Direct and Two-Stage Hydrothermal Liquefaction in Relation to Product Yield and Composition.,

-11. Fundamental studies of lifted and attached jet hydrogen flames in cross-flow.,
+12. Fundamental studies of lifted and attached jet hydrogen flames in cross-flow.,

-Junfeng Yang, University of Leeds, Leeds, UK
+Chengpei Wu, University of Leeds, UK

 13. Size Distribution Measurement of Pneumatically Conveyed Pulverised Fuel in a Square-Shaped Pipe through Acoustic Emission Detection and Electrostatic Sensing.,

-Yong Yan, Beihang University
+Yong Yan, Beihang University., China